hwacc-y/hwacc-y.github.io/README.md

+# Project Page Overview
+This is the repo for my personal project page where I try to consolidate the various projects I've worked on in the past along with some work in progress projects.This site still quite work in progress so keep that in mind.
+I got this template from my IS 445 class and it has been really helpful so feel free to copy this template and make it your own.

+Also I have temporarily added JSON to the gem file as a hotfix to the Jekyll compiling issue I had on my Manjaro laptop.
+Currently there doesn't seem to be an decent explanation for this bug but keep that in mind if you are looking into building your own Jekyll templates locally on arch systems.

+# ------------- Readme from orginal class template below -------------

 # Online CV Templete for IS445

 This is a resource for [IS445 as of Fall 2022](https://uiuc-ischool-dataviz.github.io/is445_bcubcg_fall2022/).
 It is a way to host an online CV with interactive visualizations.
 See the course page for more materials.